A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: SUMMARY AND DISCUSSION

 \section{SUMMARY AND DISCUSSION}

 In this work, we derived the contribution of tidal effects and aligned spins to the phase correction due to LOSA in the GW waveform.
 We mapped out the parameter space where the approximation Eq. \ref{eq: redshifted_mass} is valid for current generation GW detectors operating at O4 sensitivity.
 We performed basic sanity checks to ensure that the pipeline was working as expected and explored some physical effects that mimic LOSA.
-Additionally, we discussed the curious case of GW190814, where we showed that the non-inclusion of LOSA phase corrections to higher mode contributions to the phase could produce spurious non-LOSA values even when the source is not accelerating.
-Finally, we presented a set of selection criterion for the GW events detected by LVK onto which we can apply the LOSA analysis.
+Additionally, we discussed the curious case of GW190814, where we showed that using phase marginalized likelihood in combination with higher modes can produce spurious non-LOSA values even when the source is not accelerating.
+Finally, we presented a set of selection criteria for the GW events detected by LVK onto which we can apply the LOSA analysis.

 We found that adding the 22-mode phase corrections due to LOSA onto waveforms having higher modes or precessing spins can lead to biased results.
 However, one can still safely use waveforms without higher modes for analysing a GW signal with higher modes at least up to a mass ratio $\geq 0.25$.
 Additionally, even though using a waveform with aligned spins as the base waveform for analysing a precessing signal leads to a biased result, one can still safely add the phase corrections derived in this paper for an aligned-spinning system onto a precessing waveform for analysing a precessing signal without biasing the results unless $\chi_{\rm p} > 0.4$.